George W. L. Bickley: American Civil War

-Bickley joined the Confederate States Army at the beginning of 1863 to serve as a surgeon for a North Carolina regiment under General Braxton Bragg.However, he left for Tennessee in June 1863, and he was arrested as a Confederate spy in New Albany, Indiana, in July 1863.
+Bickley joined the Confederate States Army at the beginning of 1863 to serve as a surgeon for a North Carolina regiment under General Braxton Bragg.
+However, he left for Tennessee in June 1863, and he was arrested as a Confederate spy in New Albany, Indiana, in July 1863.
 He was never tried but remained under arrest until October 1865.

 Personal life, death and legacy

 In 1850, Bickley's wife of two years died, and he left their young son in the care of another family.
 He moved to Cincinnati the following year, and married a widow who owned a farm in Scioto County, Ohio.
 They separated when he tried to sell her farm.
 In 1863, he had a child out of wedlock with a woman in Tennessee.

-Bickley died on August 10, 1867, either in Baltimore, Maryland or Virginia.
-Meanwhile, the Knights of the Golden Circle became the inspiration for the Ku Klux Klan.
+Bickley died on August 10, 1867, either in Virginia or Baltimore, Maryland.
+Meanwhile, the Knights of the Golden Circle became a model for the creation of the Ku Klux Klan.